Runik-3/builder/README.md

 `-d` Depth

 The number of sentences that make up each definition.
-Be wary that a greater depth has a higher probability of including spoilers.
-The default is 1.
+Builder starts parsing the definition at the first setence of the article's main content, ignoring tables and other formatting.
+As such, be wary that a greater depth has a higher probability of including spoilers.
+Values between 1 and 5 are suggested, the default is 1.

 `-l` Limit